 Notes on Statistics

-The adjusted data shown as thick blue lines (percentages for remain), and thick red lines (negative percentages for Leave).
+The re-weighted data is shown as thick red lines (negative percentages for Leave, positive percentages for Remain).

 The green line is a regression on the adjusted data and the black line a regression on the YouGov data.